 Chase Ink Business Cash

 The Chase Ink Business Cash is one of my favorite business cards because of its earning potential.
-It earns 2x points on Dining and at Gas Stations.
+It earns 2x points on dining and gas.
 And best of all, it earns 5x points in the following categories:

 - Cell Phone Bills